You are here

 Operation of the Panel

-The Panel will consist of a number of members who will individually produce diagnoses.
-In all cases, before a case is allocated to a member of the Panel, the claimant or claimant's representative will be provided with a list of Panel members and asked to state a preference concerning which member they would like to assess their evidence.
+The Panel will consist of a number of pyschiatrist members, who will individually produce diagnoses.
 In complex cases, the Panel member may choose to collaborate with another member at their own discretion.

-The following evidence must be present for there to be any basis for an argument that the veteran had a psychiatric condition:
+The following evidence should usually be present to support a contention that the veteran had a psychiatric condition:

 - Diagnosis by treating psychiatrist;